dump custom/adios command¶

 This section explains the atom attributes that can be specified as part of the custom and cfg styles.

 Id is the atom ID.
 Mol is the molecule ID, included in the data file for molecular systems.
-Type is the atom type.
+Proc is the ID of the processor (0 to Nprocs-1) that currently owns the atom.
+Procp1 is the proc ID+1, which can be convenient in place of a type attribute (1 to Ntypes) for coloring atoms in a visualization program.
+Type is the atom type (1 to Ntypes).
 Element is typically the chemical name of an element, which you must assign to each type via the dump_modify element command.
 More generally, it can be any string you wish to associated with an atom type.
 Mass is the atom mass.
 Vx, vy, vz, fx, fy, fz, and q are components of atom velocity and force and atomic charge.

 The mux, muy, muz attributes are specific to dipolar systems defined with an atom style of dipole.
 They give the orientation of the atom’s point dipole moment.
 The mu attribute gives the magnitude of the atom’s dipole moment.